 If you’re looking for a room in a shared apartment, you also have Craigslist.
 I know, I know, you hear horror stories, but I have only ever had really good experiences on Craigslist.
 Search by neighborhood and make sure you meet all of your roommates before moving in.
-When moving in as well, we learned a bunch from Local removal company in glasgow to understand how the whole moving process worked from that end.

 A tip :: I advertized my place on Craigslist and I really liked it when respondents included their Facebook page in their email because their profiles gave me an idea whether they’d get on with my roommates.
 So consider including yours when you respond.

 2 :: Start early (if you can)